MichalOpoka/ecfr/cfr/title-37-Patents-Trademarks-Copyrights/chapter-II-US-Copyright-Office-Library-Congress/subchapter-A-Copyright-Office-Procedures/part-202-Preregistration-Registration-Claims-Copyright/section-202.4.md

 (7) The applicant must provide a title for the group as a whole

 (8) The applicant must complete and submit the online application designated for a group of unpublished photographs.
-(The Office will not register a group of unpublished photographs as an unpublished collection under § 202.3(b)(4)(i)(B).)
 The application may be submitted by any of the parties listed in § 202.3(c)(1).

 (9) The applicant must submit one copy of each photograph in one of the following formats: JPEG, GIF, or TIFF.
-The file name for a particular photograph may consist of letters, numbers, and spaces, but the file name should not contain any other form of punctuation.
 The photographs may be uploaded to the electronic registration system together with the required numbered list, preferably in a .zip file containing all the photographs.
 The file size for each uploaded file must not exceed 500 megabytes; the photographs may be compressed to comply with this requirement.
 Alternatively, the photographs and the required numbered list may be saved on a physical storage device, such as a flash drive, CD-R, or DVD-R, and delivered to the Copyright Office together with the required shipping slip generated by the electronic registration system.

 (10) The applicant must submit a sequentially numbered list containing a title and file name for each photograph in the group (matching the corresponding file names for each photograph specified in paragraph (h)(9) of this section).
 The title and file name for a particular photograph may be the same.
 The numbered list must be contained in an electronic file in Excel format (.xls), Portable Document Format (PDF), or other electronic format approved by the Office, and the file name for the list must contain the title of the group and the case number assigned to the application by the electronic registration system (e.g., “Title Of Group Case Number 16283927239.xls”).